The Ultimate In Birding Tours

 We will also visit the beginning of the cross-island track where we can enjoy a panorama of the spectacular peaks of Rarotonga’s mountainous interior and where we could see both Herald Petrel and Red-tailed Tropicbird.
 We may see our first endemic Cook Islands Fruit-Doves here, although they are much easier on Atiu.

-Cook Islands: Day 3 Today we take a flight across to the island of Mangaia for an overnight stay.
+Cook Islands: Day 3 Today we take a flight across to the island of Mangaia for a two nights stay stay.
+We will arrive in time for some initial exploration.

 Mangaia is famous for its caves and those who want to be a bit more energetic can have a great time exploring some simply huge caves, complete with giant stalactites and stalagmites, in the forest not far from where we stay.
 The local guides know all the grisly stories about how people fled there and died there during the island’s endless clan feuds and battles with invaders from other islands (the folk from Atiu were particularly feared, as the fiercest and most cannibalistic of all the Cook Islanders, but missionaries seem to have put a stop to the ‘good old days’)!